 If you have multiple branches, you must register each branch in the LRK.
 If you change your location, you submit a new registration for this new location.
 In the event of a franchise, the franchisee must register as the owner.
 The franchisor is not included in the LRK.

-If your childminders have more than 1 childcare facility, you must register them all.
+Do you run a childminding agency with several facilities?
+You must register them all.
 You submit a new application for each (new) childcare facility.

 Foreign childcare register

 The foreign childcare register (in Dutch) lists foreign organisations that meet the Dutch rules around childcare.
 Do you run a childcare facility in an EU Member State, Norway, Iceland, Liechtenstein or Switzerland?
 And do you care for Dutch children?
 The parents may be entitled to childcare benefit from the Netherlands.
 This is only the case if your organisation meets the official standards and is registered in the foreing childcare register.